If you think you have monkeypox symptoms – however mild:

 There is no longer a walk in service.
 Access to the building is only for people who have contacted us by phone or via the website DIY kit requesting service except on a Wednesday afternoon for the under 18s.

-Friends and relatives are not allowed to accompany you inside the building.
 You must also wear a face covering (we can provide one if you forget to bring one).

 Please do not attend our service if you have been told to self-isolate or you have symptoms of coronavirus.
 These include fever, headaches and / or a new persistent cough.